Neighborhoods within Logan Square:

 Named for the public square at its heart, Logan Square is located north of Humboldt Park and west of Bucktown on Chicago's Northwest Side.
 While the community has long been home to a diverse ethnic, working-class population, Logan Square has been discovered in recent years by an influx of artists, students, professionals and families attracted to the area's bohemian lifestyle, relatively affordable housing, and easy access to the Loop via the CTA Blue Line.

 Logan Square is characterized by tree-lined boulevards and large bungalow-style homes, and also boasts elaborate mansions along historic Logan and Kedzie Boulevards.
 However, the recent influx of buyers to the area has triggered a boom of residential development, including condominiums, lofts, town homes, three-flats and single-family homes at a variety of price points.

-Bucktown and Wicker Park feature a variety of housing styles and price ranges.
-Condominiums take the form of vintage walk-ups, rustic lofts and new-construction three-flats and mid-rises.
+Bucktown real estate and Wicker Park real estate feature a variety of housing styles and price ranges.
+Condos take the form of vintage walk-ups, rustic lofts and new-construction three-flats and mid-rises.
 Single-family homes range from smaller cottages and bungalows (often prime candidates for tear-downs) to gut-rehabbed greystones and eye-popping multi-million-dollar new construction.
 The Wicker Park District features a number of historic 19th century mansions that also fetch top dollar.